Nick Saban, Jerry West urge Manchin to support voting rights legislation

 “Until the last couple of years, senators on both sides have understood that the Senate is not here to rubber-stamp massive changes by thin majorities,” McConnell said in defense of the filibuster.
 “This institution exists to do exactly the opposite, to make sure major laws receive major buy-in and have major staying power.”

-On Tuesday, White House press secretary Jen Psaki also acknowledged Biden was aware it was an uphill battle.
+On Tuesday, White House press secretary Jen Psaki also acknowledged that Biden was aware it was an uphill battle.

 “In terms of voting rights, his view is that it’s never a good idea not to shoot for the moon with what your proposals are and what you’re fighting for,” she said.
 “And the alternative is to fight for nothing and to fight for nothing hard.”